wlepage/digitalimagecorrelation/index.md

 <a name="calibration"></a>
-# Calibration
+# 5. Calibration

-For 2-D DIC, the only calibration is a length scale conversion from the pixel space of DIC to the image's magnification, so the calibration needs a line of known length (such as the horizontal field width, or HFW).
+For 2-D DIC, the only calibrat ion is a length scale conversion from the pixel space of DIC to the image's magnification, so the calibration needs a line of known length (such as the horizontal field width, or HFW).
 For 3-D DIC, the cameras must be calibrated with respect to one another in space, so a line is no longer sufficient.
 Thus, common calibration procedures involve a calibration grid, or a plane of known dimensions.
 This concept is illustrated below.
 The artificial speckle pattern and mock calibration grid were generated with the Speckle Generator and Target Generator softwares from Correlated Solutions, Inc.

 <br /><br />![DIC calibrations]({{site.baseurl}}/assets/img/calibrations-01.png)<br /><br />